-You are beginning your doctoral journey at a challenging time.
-All of us in SUCCEED recognize that the last several months have made salient the long-standing inequities of our education system and realities of systemic racism.
+One year ago, I wrote the following to our inaugural cohort.
+In rereading that letter, I found it necessary to share these words once again.
+All of us in SUCCEED recognize that the last two years have made salient the long-standing inequities of our education system and realities of systemic racism.
 Our community is dedicated to addressing issues of equity, diversity, and inclusion in engineering and computing education.
 Through our research and teaching, we will continue to raise awareness of inequities, injustice, and racism, to critically reflect on our own actions as educators, mentors, and leaders, and to combat these systemic issues one day at a time.
 There is a lot of work to be done and we need your diverse perspectives, passion, and drive to make a significant impact on the education system.

 Over your time at FIU, you will develop as a leader, an independent scholar, a collaborator, and an educator.
 During this development, you will experience challenges internally and externally.
 Graduate school is not easy.
 Nevertheless, in SUCCEED, we seek to be a community of learners who support one another through all of the ups and downs of research, educational change projects, and personal development.
-The development of this community starts with this handbook, which serves as a travel guide to your experience with us.
+The development of this community starts with this handbook.
 Today, it may appear overwhelming, but as each semester goes by, revisit the handbook - read the sections that are most appropriate for your planning that semester and that academic year.
 Come back to it if you feel lost or unsure about your next steps.
 And add to it/propose revisions as needed.
-Part of your role as the inaugural cohort is to help us build this program and this community.
+Part of your role as members of the SUCCEED community is to help us build this program and to shape our community.
 We need your input and support, just as you may need ours.

 I will close by asking you to take stock of where you are today - of your goals, dreams, concerns, and excitement.
 If you find a moment, you may even consider writing a letter to yourself to be opened on the day after you defend your dissertation.
-Your journey starts now and we cannot wait to see the paths you will take and the change you will inspire and lead along the way.
+Your journey starts now, and we cannot wait to see the paths you will take and the change you will inspire and lead along the way.

-As always, I, along with all of the faculty and staff within SUCCEED, are here for you.
+As always, I, along with all the faculty and staff within SUCCEED, are here for you.